sparkflows/sparkflows-docs/docs/user-guide/connectors/redshift.rst

 Redshift
 ========================

-Fire Insights has processors for reading from and writing to Redshift.
+Sparkflows has processors for reading from and writing to Redshift.

 Read Redshift AWS
 -----------